MSci Developmental Biology

 - Group collaboration through discussion on the online community learning forum.

-- Engaging with primary literature; coursework essay; analysing and discussing scientific concepts.
+- Engaging with primary literature; analysing and discussing scientific concepts.

 - Written communication

-- Coursework essay and peer feedback; discussion on the online community learning forum; essay-based summative exam.
+- Discussion on the online community learning forum; essay-based summative exam.

 Recommended: Janeway’s Immunobiology, 9th Edition (2017), written by Murphy and Weaver (Garland Scientific).